-The FTC could impose mandatory interoperability on Facebook as a remedy in its current antitrust case against Facebook in addition to divestiture of WhatsApp and Instagram.
-Alternatively, legislation like the DMA could mandate that platforms as large as Facebook be interoperable due to their size and importance.
-Notice, though, that creating effective interoperability between social networks may require social networks that avail themselves of the opportunity to interface with Facebook to themselves be interoperable with one another.
-Without this feature there could be many small entrants allowing content will call upon its vast financial, cultural, and advertising power in launching a campaign a small competitor cannot win.
-The concern is that the dominant platform will engage in a relatively inexpensive exclusionary strategy.
-In our the world of mandated interoperability, the dominant firm might design the APIs or modify them to slow data transfers to or from particular rivals, or to transmit posts originating on rival platforms using layouts that are unappealing, colors that are unappealing, or even fonts that undermine the look and feel or other branding choices the rival platforms have made.
+The FTC could impose mandatory interoperability on Facebook.com as a remedy in its current antitrust case against it in addition to divestiture of WhatsApp and Instagram.
+Alternatively, the United States could enact legislation mandating interoperability for the large platforms (which would include Facebook.com); this is the approach taken in the DMA with respect to messaging apps.
+Notice, though, that creating effective interoperability between social networks may require social networks that avail themselves of the opportunity to interface with Facebook.com to themselves be interoperable with one another.
+Without this feature there could be many small entrants allowing content exchange with Facebook.com but not among themselves, thereby limiting their own growth and lowering the quality of the combined network.